Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning

 \subsection{Supervised Bootstrapping and MARL Fine-Tuning}

 Our training pipeline follows a two-stage process that integrates supervised guidance with variance-robust reinforcement learning, enabling stable convergence of the deliberation strategy.
-First, for robust initialization, we pre-train the policy network $\pi_{\theta}$ on an expert dataset $\mathcal{D}_{\text{sft}}=\{(s, a^{\star})\}$, where labels $a^{\star}$ are derived from oracle solutions, by minimizing a standard cross-entropy loss, yielding a strong reference policy $\pi_{\text{sft}}$.
-Subsequently, we generate a static offline corpus $\mathcal{D}_{\text{off}}$ by executing rollouts with this $\pi_{\text{sft}}$ policy.
+First, for robust initialization, we pre-train the policy network $\pi_{\theta}$ on an expert dataset $\mathcal{D}_{\text{sft}}=\{(s, a^{\star})\}$, where labels $a^{\star}$ are derived from oracle solutions, by minimizing a standard cross-entropy loss.
+This yields a supervised policy $\pi_{\text{sft}}$, which we also use as the fixed reference policy in the KL regularization, i.e., $\pi_{\text{ref}} = \pi_{\text{sft}}$ in Eq.~\ref{eq:soft_obj_split}.
+We initialize $\pi_{\theta}$ from $\pi_{\text{sft}}$ before reinforcement learning.
+Subsequently, we generate a static offline corpus $\mathcal{D}_{\text{off}}$ by executing rollouts with $\pi_{\text{sft}}$.
 This corpus stores tuples of encountered meta-cognitive states and the resulting group-wise reward vectors, i.e., $\mathcal{D}_{\text{off}} = \{(s, \mathbf{R})\}$.
-Second, we fine-tune $\pi_{\text{sft}}$ on $\mathcal{D}_{\text{off}}$ using our SoftRankPO objective (Eq.~\ref{eq:soft_obj_split}), aligning the policy with the stable, rank-based advantages derived from the offline data.
-The KL-divergence term ensures that the policy remains within a trust region of the sensible SFT initialization.
+In the second stage, we fine-tune $\pi_{\theta}$ on $\mathcal{D}_{\text{off}}$ using our SoftRankPO objective (Eq.~\ref{eq:soft_obj_split}), aligning the policy with the stable, rank-based advantages derived from the offline data.
+The KL-divergence term ensures that the updated policy remains within a trust region of the sensible SFT initialization.